 Then there’s the pressure to vaccinate.
 Doctors even have learned scripts to coerce parents into getting them via emotional manipulation.
 (See how they do it and how to avoid falling for it.)

 They team up with legislators to actually take away parents’ right to choose, such as in California and New York, where exemptions were recently removed (with medical exemptions so heavily restricted that they’re basically unavailable).

 And they feel entirely justified in doing all of this, because parents are “ignoring science” and “making dangerous decisions.”
-They are that sure that they are right, that they can use all of their power to coerce and manipulate, and take away rights.
+They are that sure that their anti-natural stance is right, that they can use all of their power to coerce and manipulate, and take away rights.